Once Upon A Time... In Hollywood | 2019

 Although the lot was virtually destroyed by a catastrophic fire in 1962, it’s since been painstakingly rebuilt.

-With Bounty Law cancelled, Rick is suddenly made aware of his declining career.
+With Bounty Law cancelled, Rick realises his career is in freefall.
 Agent Marvin Schwarz (Al Pacino) even floats the dread prospect of making big-screen Westerns in (gasp!)
-Europe at a meeting in one of the movie town’s great institutions, Musso and Frank Grill, 6667-9 Hollywood Boulevard in the very heart of Hollywood.
+Europe, at a meeting in one of the movie town’s great institutions, Musso and Frank Grill, 6667-9 Hollywood Boulevard in the very heart of Hollywood.

 Opened in 1919, Musso and Frank is the oldest surviving restaurant in Hollywood and, astonishingly, remains virtually unchanged with high ceilings, dark wood paneling, and comfy red booths.
 The waiters and bartenders dress in the same red coats that they’ve worn since regulars like Charlie Chaplin and Greta Garbo were served here.

-From the 1930s, it acquired a reputation as the hangout for writers including James M Cain, Raymond Chandler, Nathaniel West, Dashiell Hammett and many more.
-The tradition was continued by a new generation led by Charles Bukowski.
+From the 1930s, Musso and Frank acquired a reputation as the hangout for writers including James M Cain, Raymond Chandler, Nathaniel West, Dashiell Hammett and more.
+The tradition continued with a new generation led by the likes of Charles Bukowski.

 Don’t be intimidated by its reputation.
 Musso and Frank is an oasis of old-school charm and civility, serving up what many people consider the very best martinis (with chilled sidecar, of course).

-The meeting with Schwarz was filmed in the restaurant’s bar, a 1955 addition still referred to as the New Room.
+The restaurant has two sections and, to get the best photos, I naturally booked a table in the historic older one, only to realise later that the meeting with Schwarz was filmed in the restaurant’s bar, the 1955 addition still referred to as the New Room.
+Still, that gives me an excuse to go back.

 It’s in Musso and Frank’s parking lot at the rear that Nick breaks down as he realises he’s staring failure in the face.